 Up in super-trendy Buckhead, you’ll find plenty of dining options.
 Try the Colonnade Restaurant for down-to-earth yummy southern fried chicken, coleslaw and fries.
 This is one of the city’s best-loved eateries and you can bag the leftovers ‘to go’.

-Anis Café and Bistro has the Parisian-inspired decor nailed and delivers French country-style fare, while Seven Lamps has a cool rustic vibe and does Modern American and awesome cocktails.
+Anis Café and Bistro has the Provence-inspired decor nailed and delivers French country-style fare, while Seven Lamps has a cool rustic vibe and does Modern American and awesome cocktails.
 If you’re celebrating something special, try The Palm Atlanta for succulent steaks and seafood.

 South of the city in Hapeville, seek out the original Chick-fil-A Dwarf House, founded in 1946.
 Along with the original chicken sandwich, waffle fries and nuggets, the Dwarf House’s full-service dining room offers burgers, hot ham-and-cheese sandwiches, and all-day breakfast.
 Their signature item is the Hot Brown.
 It’s claimed to be the perfect hangover cure — a hearty mass of chicken, bacon and toast, suspended in a gravy boat of gooey cheese.